phpstan/phpstan/website/src/_posts/phpstan-1-11-errors-identifiers-phpstan-pro-reboot.md

 Well I'm definitely not guilty of that 🤣 PHPStan Pro up until today did not have a good UI.
 Each error was rendered in a separate box so if you had multiple errors around neighbouring lines, you could quickly lose context.
 They weren't presented in a clear and understandable way.
 Additionally, you could lose the focus on currently showing file if you reloaded the webpage.
 The sidebar panel wasn't sticky so it shifted away if you scrolled a long file.
 It was not possible to remap Docker path to the host's filesystem.

-I could continue down this unending embarassing list of shortcomings of the previous version, but let me put an end to that.
+I could continue down this unending embarrassing list of shortcomings of the previous version, but let me put an end to that.

 The new version you'll get once you update to PHPStan 1.11 and launch Pro with `--pro` is much better.
 Let's have a look: